cucy/learnlanguage/go/books/go system program.md

 - About Unix processes and signals
 - Process management
+  - About Unix signals
 - Unix signals in Go
 - The kill(1) command
+  - A simple signal handler in Go
+  - Handling three different signals!
+  - Catching every signal that can be handled
+  - Rotating log files revisited!
 - Improving file copying
 - Plotting data
 - Unix pipes in Go
+  - Reading from standard input
+  - Sending data to standard output
+  - Implementing cat(1) in Go
+  - The plotIP.go utility revisited
 - Unix sockets in Go
 - RPC in Go
 - Programming a Unix shell in Go